ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

-One limitation of having a row probability and then token probability is that since there is a random probability of a particular character/token receiving noise, not all rows that are selected to be eligble for noise will actually receive noise.
+One limitation of having a row probability and then token probability is that since there is a random probability of a particular character/token receiving noise, not all rows that are selected to be eligible for noise will actually receive noise.
 Another limitation is that token error rate is not very intuitive for the end user.

 At some point in the future, we might make this more user friendly.
 However, for the